 Classification by Purpose

 - ULIP for health benefits

-ULIP for wealth collection: To accumulate wealth over a period of time, most people invest under this plan.
+To accumulate wealth over some time, most people invest in this plan.
 A ULIP for wealth collection is one of the most highly recommended plans for the people in their late twenties and early thirties.
 This is because to ensure the flexibility to fund any future financial goal.ULIP for wealth collection.
-To accumulate wealth over a period of time, most people invest in this plan.
+To accumulate wealth over some time, most people invest in this plan.
 A ULIP for wealth collection is one of the most highly recommended plans for the people in their late twenties and early thirties.
 This is because to ensure the flexibility to fund any future financial goal.

-ULIP for wealth collection: To accumulate wealth over a period of time, most people invest under this plan.
+To accumulate wealth over some time, most people invest in this plan.
 A ULIP for wealth collection is one of the most highly recommended plans for the people in their late twenties and early thirties.
 This is because to ensure the flexibility to fund any future financial goal.

 Classification by Death Benefit

 Types 1 ULIP Plans

 Here, the nominee gets the higher of Sum Assured or Fund Value as a death benefit to the nominee.
 However, the insurer pays the agreed sum to the assured's nominee, in case the assured dies in the initial years of the policy.
 This happens when the fund value is lower than the sum assured.
 But the death benefit is an increased amount in the fund when the fund's value is more than the sum assured.